Aerobota/roboearth-ethz-object-search/README.markdown

 ###Converting the Dataset
 When the paths are set correctly run following script in Matlab:

-	Scripts.computeOccurrenceData
+	Scripts.extractDataset

-This script takes some time to complete (~1 hour).
+This script takes some time to complete (~15 minutes).
 The process is parallelised and can be speeded up by using the command `matlabpool open` before running the script.

 ##Computing
 ###Occurrence Data